 Berserk Mode: Getter Robo Hien, is also a common side effect of Getter Rays exposure.

 Better to Die than Be Killed: In Armageddon, Michiru.
 She preferred to mess with a test flight and die rather than be killed by the Invader infection she was carrying.

 This was a bad way for her to go, and screwed over others, but she may have already been being influenced by the infection, just not completely taken over.

-When you think about it actually she may have killed herself to prevent the invader from taker her over completly, which, as Professor Saotome's daughter, would've caused so many problems.
+When you think about it, she may have killed herself to prevent the invader from taking her over completly, which, as Professor Saotome's daughter, would've caused so many problems.
 So it's more like Dying as Yourself.
 Still a bad way to go all things considered

 Notable on Armageddon Ryoma.
 Between the eyebrows and hair, he has the GAR equivalent to Rapunzel Hair.

 Body Horror: The Invaders, the Oni, the plant monsters from Hien, the insect creatures from the Āḥ manga... hell, nearly every Getter Robo enemy race can possess and deform other creatures (mostly humans) into horrible monsters

 The Bus Came Back: So you may have wondered, while reading Getter Robo Go, where General Bat went off to - after all, he was still alive at the end of the original manga, and the Dinosaur Empire was the Bigger Bad of that saga.
 Well, as it would turn out, He's Just Hiding with most of the Dinosaur Empire, and would return in Arc.

 BFS: in this case, a Big Fragging Axe for Getter-1 and a Big Fragging Drill for Getter-2, especially their Shin versions.